Henryka Sienkiewicza Street: Building at 32, corner with Kwiatowa street

-The first landlord is identified as Rudolf Duda, working in the railway business.
-The plot changed four times its house numbering: "25 Mittelstraße" (1885), "28 Mittelstraße" (1900), "48 Mittelstraße" (1915) and today's "32 Sienkiewicza street".
+The first landlord was identified as Rudolf Duda, working in the railway business.
+The house numbering of this plot changed four times: "25 Mittelstraße" (1885), "28 Mittelstraße" (1900), "48 Mittelstraße" (1915) and today's "32 Sienkiewicza street".

-The refurbishment completed in 2020 salvaged the elevation which was in a bad technical condition.Furthermore, the facade probably lost its architectural details in the course of earlier works.
+A refurbishment completed in 2020 salvaged the elevation, which was in poor technical condition.
+Furthermore, the facade probably lost its architectural details in the course of earlier works.